Chris Demaree

-Christopher John Demaree (born March 12, 1980) is an American former professional football defensive tackle who played one season with the San Diego Chargers of the National Football League (NFL).
-He played college football at Kentucky.
+Christopher John Demaree (born March 12, 1980) is an American former professional football player who was a defensive tackle for one season with the San Diego Chargers of the National Football League (NFL).
+He played college football for the Kentucky Wildcats.
 He was also a member of the Chicago Bears, Carolina Panthers, and San Francisco 49ers of the NFL, the Rhein Fire of NFL Europe, and the Georgia Force and Kansas City Brigade of the Arena Football League (AFL).

 Early life and college

 Christopher John Demaree was born on March 12, 1980, in Louisville, Kentucky.
 He attended Louisville Male High School.

 He was a four-year letterman for the Kentucky Wildcats of the University of Kentucky from 1998 to 2001.